Conference 2019 - 'The next negotiation'Monday, 20 May 2019, Sydney

 The future of the pharmaceutical supply chain

-A panel on the future of the pharmaceutical supply chain featuring DHL's Saul Resnick, leading pharmacy compounder David Slade, Carlo Montagner from Specialised Therapeutics Australia, Sigma Healthcare's Mark Hooper and NostraData's Mike da Gama.
+A panel on the future of the pharmaceutical supply chain featuring DHL's Saul Resnick, leading pharmacy compounder David Slade, Carlo Montagner from Specialised Therapeutics Australia, Symbion CEO Brett Barons and NostraData's Mike da Gama.

 The future of the supply chain has become one of the most contentious areas of pharmaceutical policy with debate over exclusive direct distribution and the stalled reform of the payment system.

-The market access challenge (Sponsor: Health Technology Analysts)
+The market access challenge for emerging technologies (Sponsor: Health Technology Analysts)

-A panel of pharmaceutical sector leaders features AstraZeneca's Liz Chatwin, Andrew Carter of Commercial Eyes, Belinda Wood from the Pharmaceutical Society of Australia, and one of Australia's foremost experts on pharmacy Bruce Annabel.
+A panel of pharmaceutical sector leaders features AstraZeneca's Liz Chatwin, Merck's Leah Goodman, Andrew Carter of Commercial Eyes, Belinda Wood from the Pharmaceutical Society of Australia, and one of Australia's foremost experts on pharmacy Bruce Annabel.

 They will discuss the future, how the environment is evolving and what we should now expect in the years ahead.